8 points for progress over jumps

 As the height of the obstacle increases, so do the angle and reach.
 The angle is always greater for a vertical than an oxer.
 Volley obstacles have a longer reach.

-This distance on the ground allows you to have a better view of your horse's trajectory, in order to adapt it better and to be more at ease in combinations and other lines.
+This distance from the ground gives you a better view of your horse's trajectory, so that you can adapt it to the best of your ability and feel more at ease in combinations and other lines.

-There is of course no perfect value, it all depends on the obstacles you have jumped and what you want.
+Of course, there's no such thing as a perfect value: it all depends on the obstacles you've jumped and what you want to achieve.

 5) The strike force